qiuqiangkong/mini_llm/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py --model_name=Llama
 ```

-We train the languge model on the Shakespeares dataset with 1 million characters.
-The training takes around 20 min to train for 10,000 steps on a single RTX4090.
+We train the language model on the Shakespeare dataset with 1 million characters.
+Training takes around 20 minutes for 10,000 steps on a single RTX 4090.

 ![Training & Validation Loss](assets/loss.png)

 ### Train on Multiple GPUs.

-We use Huggingface accelerate library to train the systems on multiple GPUs. train_accelerate.py just adds a few lines to train.py.
-Here is an example to run with 4 GPUs:
+We use the Hugging Face Accelerate library to train on multiple GPUs.
+Here's an example using 4 GPUs:

 ```python
 CUDA_VISIBLE_DEVICES=0,1,2,3 accelerate launch --multi_gpu --num_processes 4 train_accelerate.py --model_name=Llama
 ```

-Then, the training can speed up by 4x times.
-The code can also train with multiple nodes such as 32 GPUs with 4 nodes.
+This speeds up training by 4×.
+The code also supports multi-node training, such as 32 GPUs across 4 nodes.

 ## 2. Sample